LuisCristovao/Experiments/NewSite/one_page_site/ReadMe.txt

  - aed.py (add edit delete module)
  - tags.py
  - templates/... (will contain pages to serve )
- - settings (contains json with aditional info to the server)
+ - settings (contains JSON with additional info to the server)

 ### Add
-- The server.py will serve the page add.html which will be able to add  post.
+- The server.py will serve the page add.html which will be able to add a post.
 - If is adding then no input of the form is filled, otherwise the contrary.
 - As it is a template I can send the form data.
-- Then is just send add post with form data, and in the server side, the module aed.py should handle the rest.
+- Then is just send add a post with form data, and in the server side, the module aed.py should handle the rest.

 #### aed.py:
-- receives the form post and turns it to json and adds to the current json db in **all_projects.json**.
+- receives the form post and turns it to json and adds to the current json DB in **all_projects.json**.
-- Sends the form to the html page in such a way that it knows which is a number a string or a date or an select box.
+- Sends the form to the HTML page in such a way that it knows which is a number a string or a date or a select box.

 ### Edit
-The same as add but in the html the user first needs to select the id first and then it appears the already filled form.
+The same as add but in the HTML the user first needs to select the id first and then it appears the already filled form.

+ - The HTML must have a select box with all id's
+ - on select box change it must send a post (fetch) and if id = -1 then DB is empty; else create a select box with available id's
+ - if DB is not empty then show form with filled inputs

 ### Delete
 Just a simple form with one input with row id and an "are you sure" question.